 When I was a child therapist, I often used I used the metaphor of the oxygen mask with parents.
 When you fly on an airplane they tell you during the safety announcement that if you’re traveling with small children you should put on your own oxygen mask and then help your children put theirs on.
 That’s because if you don’t, you will pass out and won’t be able to help your kids.

-Here are a few of my favorite SELF CARE TIPS for busy moms:
+Here are 8 SELF-CARE TIPS for busy moms:

 I love to run and always feel better after I do.
 Running increases the endorphins that boost seratonin in your brain.
 Serotonin is known as the “don’t worry be happy” neurotransmitter.

 Sometimes exercise can even be more effective than medication at increasing seratonin levels.
 If I don’t feel like running, I still put my running shoes on and go for a walk.